2 June 2014

 South Africa’s Fritz Wolmarans and Michelle Sammons claimed two titles apiece at the Sun City Futures 1 tennis tournament on the weekend.

 Futures tournaments are part of the International Tennis Federation’s Pro Circuit and the first level of professional play, just below the ATP Challenger Tour.
 They’re a crucial stepping stone for many players aiming for careers on the ATP and WTA World Tours.

-The final Futures 3 tournament starts on Monday, 9 June, with the finals scheduled for Friday, 13 June.
+The second tournament of the Sun City Futures series, The Sun City Futures, starts on Monday, with the finals scheduled for Saturday.